blog-banner

 While device management is just one example, it demonstrates Netflix’s commitment to delivering an optimal customer experience regardless of the platform.
 With this model, not only can they adapt to changing demands, but they can scale their applications to their growing customer base.

-The M&E industry is forecasting a lot of projected growth, with the U.S. industry expected to reach more than $825 billion by 2023.
+The global M&E industry is forecasting a lot of projected growth, with an additional $597 billion of global revenue in 2028, as compared to that in 2023.
 To support this imminent growth, it’s wise for companies to take a page out of the Netflix playbook and build infrastructure that can scale now.

 If you identify with these use cases and you’re keen to learn more about CockroachDB, start with our architecture overview.